thisguygil/bobo/README.md

 ## Development Plans
 For a detailed list of planned features, improvements, and bug fixes, please refer to the [TODO.md](TODO.md) file.

+## Terms of Service and Privacy Policy
+Please refer to the [terms-of-service.md](terms-of-service.md) and [privacy-policy.md](privacy-policy.md) files for Bobo's Terms of Service and Privacy Policy, respectively.